 No. Unless you request a support vehicle to be included in your private guided tour we only provide support and escort vehicles on our multi day tours.

 Yes.
 We make regular stops to learn about locations and the history of Canberra, to take in our surroundings, for drinks and toilet breaks.

 Please bring a bottle of water, wear comfortable clothing (worn in layers) and fully enclosed shoes (no high heels).
 There will be many photo opportunities throughout the tour so don’t forget your camera!
 We also suggest you bring a small amount of money for additional purchases.

 You should also bring and use sunscreen and reapply it every 2 hours.
 The Cancer Council of the ACT recommends that sun protection be used in Canberra from the beginning of August through to the end of May.

-If there is a chance of rain we also recommend you bring your own rain jacket, as this will be more comfortable and waterproof than the emergency rain ponchos supplied by your guide.
+If there is a chance of rain we also recommend you bring a rain jacket.

 Is Canberra really bike friendly?